Djaytan/mc-jobs-reborn-patch-place-break/docs/CONTRIBUTING.md

     $ mvn

 This is the command you will run most of the time.
-You will find the packaged JAR file of the Spigot plugin at `src/spigot-plugin/target`.
+You will find the packaged JAR file of the PaperMC plugin at `src/paper-plugin/target`.
-If you want to test it, copy it into your local Spigot server by taking care that the server version is compatible with the plugin.
+If you want to test it, copy it into your local PaperMC server by taking care that the server version is compatible with the plugin.

 ### 📋 Test-Driven Development (TDD)